-- Critically examine the experiences of women in various social, historical, and cultural contexts - Demonstrate an awareness of gendered experiences in diverse cultures and across time, examining the ways in which race, social class, sexuality, and ethnicity intersect with gender.
+- Critically examine the experiences of women in various social, historical, and cultural contexts. - Demonstrate an awareness of gendered experiences in diverse cultures and across time, examining the ways in which race, social class, sexuality, and ethnicity intersect with gender. - Understand and apply fundamental concepts in feminist scholarship. - Demonstrate the ability to communicate effectively through writing analysis, research, leadership and organization. - Connect theory to practice through activism, community service learning, and scholarship and enhance their ability to advocate for justice.

-- Understand and apply fundamental concepts in feminist scholarship - Demonstrate the ability to communicate effectively through writing, analysis, research, leadership and organization - Connect theory to practice through activism, community service learning, and scholarship and enhance their ability to advocate for justice - Students develop the skills and knowledge to further their education by completing professional and advanced academic degrees, and may also pursue careers in community development and organizing, law, politics, education, journalism, social service, and other career fields.
+Students develop the skills and knowledge to further their education by completing professional and advanced academic degrees, and may also pursue careers in community development and organizing, law, politics, education, journalism, social service, and other career fields.

-COURSE TITLE COURSE NUMBER PRE-REQUISITES PRE-REQUISITES CREDITS SEMESTER TAKEN GRADE GENERAL EDUCATION REQUIREMENTS 32-33 College Composition I: Expository Writing and Research ENG 101 Appropriate scores on English placement tests or C- or better in ENG 095 or C- or better in ENG 097 and ENG 098, or C- or better in ENG 096 or ENG 099.
-3 College Composition II: Writing about Literature ENG 102 English 101 with a grade of C- or higher 3 Introduction to Psychology (B) PSY 110 Eligibility for ENG 101 3 Introduction to Sociology (B) SOC 110 Eligibility for ENG 101 3 Public Speaking (C) COM 150 3 US Women's History (C) HIS 130 Eligibility for ENG 101 3 Humanities Elective (C) 3 Mathematics Elective (D) 3-4 Human Biology (E) BIO 111 4 Laboratory Science Elective (E) 4 PROGRAM REQUIREMENTS Introduction to Women's Studies WST 100 ENG 101 3 Sociology of Sex and Gender SOC 215 SOC 110 3
+COURSE TITLE COURSE NUMBER PRE-REQUISITES CREDITS General Education Requirements College Composition I: Expository Writing and Research [A] ENG 101 Prerequisite: Appropriate scores on English placement tests or C- or better in ENG 095 or C- or better in ENG 097 and ENG 098, or C- or better in ENG 096 or ENG 099.
+3 College Composition II: Writing about Literature [A] ENG 102 Prerequisite: ENG 101 with a grade of C- or better 3 Introduction to Psychology [B] PSY 110 Prerequisite: Eligibility for ENG 101.
+3 Introduction to Sociology [B] SOC 110 Prerequisite: Eligibility for ENG 101 3 Public Speaking [C] COM 150 3 U.S. Women's History [C] HIS 130 Prerequisite: Eligibility for ENG 101 3 Humanities Elective [C] HUM XX3 3 Human Biology [E] BIO 111 4 Laboratory Science Elective [E] SCI XX1 4 Math Elective [D] MTH XX3 3 Program Requirements Introduction to Women's Studies [B] WST 100 Prerequisites: ENG 101 3 Sociology of Sex and Gender [B] SOC 215 Prerequisite: SOC 110 3